Peyronie’s Disease Treatment

 Incision & Grafting Procedure

-An incision and grafting procedure for Peyronie’s disease is a complex reconstructive procedure that is performed by Dr. Engel as a last resort for severe Peyronie’s disease.
+An incision and grafting procedure for Peyronie’s disease is a complex reconstructive procedure that Dr. Engel performs as a last resort for severe Peyronie’s disease.
 Such a procedure is reserved for patients with severe curvature that has not responded to injection therapy.
-Patients that opt for this surgery usually have good to excellent erections before surgery, as patients with concomitant severe erectile dysfunction are usually managed with a penile prosthesis.
+Usually, a round of injection therapy is tried first to see if the curvature can be lessened, at least to the point where plication might be offered.
+Patients who opt for this surgery usually have good to excellent erections before surgery, as patients with co-occurring severe erectile dysfunction are typically managed with a penile prosthesis and possible Peyronie’s procedure.

-The procedure is done in a hospital setting.
-Patients are kept overnight with a compressive dressing and see Dr. Engel the next day.
-Sensation of the penis is checked at that time, and then patients are asked to come again to the office in two weeks.
+The incision and grafting procedure is performed in a hospital setting, but patients are usually sent home the same day with a compressive dressing and office follow-up the next day.
+The sensation of the penis is checked the day after surgery, and patients are asked to come to the office in two weeks.
 At that time, erections with pills like Viagra are encouraged, as is gentle traction to keep the graft from contracting.
-Full recovery may take one to two months.
+Complete recovery may take one to two months.

-Warning, the video below represents an actual procedure – Content is graphic
+Warning, the video below represents an actual procedure – The content is graphic